Allotments and Loose Gardeners' Society

 There are 108 plots, a large proportion of which are half-plots.

 Although the land is owned and managed by the Loose Parish Council (McAlpine) Allotments Charity (the McAlpine Trust), the day-to-day running of the site is left to the members of the Loose Gardeners Society, who collect the rents, regularly inspect the plots to see they are being well used and organise the cutting of hedges and paths and any other maintenance work that is required.

 Loose Gardeners’ Society is a separate organisation run for the benefit of the plot-holders but also for local people in Loose and surrounding villages.
 Membership offers discounts at some local nurseries and garden centres.
 At the Site Shed on the allotments, items such as composts, fertilisers and other garden sundries are also available at competitive prices.

-When it is deemed safe to do so under Coronavirus restrictions, the Society holds regular functions for its members:- Coffee mornings; a summer evening buffet in June; Christmas and Easter get-togethers and an Annual Fruit, Flower and Vegetable Show in August.
+The Society holds regular functions for its members:- Coffee mornings; a summer evening buffet in June; Christmas and Easter get-togethers and an Annual Fruit, Flower and Vegetable Show in August.
 The latter is open to the public and is the main event of the year, where members have a chance to show off their prize exhibits and win cups.
 This event is held on the allotment site and is very well supported by the people of Loose.
-Although the Annual Show was cancelled in 2020, one was held in August 2021.